JonnyFunFun/pyParty/README.md

 - Benchmark competitions
 - and more!

+##Requirements

+A list of required Python packages can be found in `requirements.txt`.
+These are all available via PyPi and can be easily installed with `pip install -r requirements.txt`.

+pyParty requires Python 2.6 or better.
+It is tested against 2.6 and 2.7.
+Compatability with Python 3 is unknown at this time.

 ##License

 pyParty is released under the MIT License and is copyright &copy; 2013 [Jonathan Enzinna](http://www.jonathanenzinna.com/).